tabularelf/Libraries-and-the-state-of-prefabs/README.md

 # FAQ

 Q: Will there be a nicer account creation/login workflow down the line?<br>
 A: Eventually, yes.
 When I have time to poke around and get that all going.
-Ideally I'd like to mainly transition towards OpenID.
+Ideally I'd like to mainly transition towards an OpenID implementation.

 Q: If I have issues with the package manager/prefab builder, where do I report?<br>
 A: https://github.com/YoYoGames/GameMaker-Bugs/issues